Photo from Unsplash

 The Perfect Sufferer

-But it must be noticed that Christ did not accept this potion.
-He tasted it, showing His recognition and appreciation of the kindness that offered it, but he did not drink it.
-One reason probably was that He would not seek to lessen in any way the bitterness of the cup which His Father had given Him to drink.
-He would drink it to its last drop, and not dull the sense of suffering in Himself to make the draught any less bitter.
+However, Jesus did not accept the drink.
+He tasted it, showing His appreciation for the kindness, but He did not drink it.
+One reason was that He would not diminish in any way the bitterness of the cup His Father had given Him to drink.
+He chose to endure every part of the suffering, without dulling the pain or lessening the experience.